The Ultimate Gitleaks Guide

 Git Hooks Integration

-Pre-commit Hook (Comprehensive)
+Pre-commit Hook (Comprehensive, Manual Version)

 #!/bin/sh